Dell-2-TP/api.python.Bonsai/project_progress.md

 Currently the Flask based Rest API will serve content as long as the steps in the [readme](./README.md) file are followed (making sure that python, pip, and pipenv are all installed globally)

-The schema and endpoints can be viewed by starting the API and navigating to localhost:5000/swagger.
+The schema and endpoints can be viewed through SwaggerUI by starting the API and navigating to localhost:5000/swagger.
 This documentation follows the openapi 3.0 style and gives reasonable descriptions for all the endpoints.

 the entities (tables) for the REST API are as follows:
 ```